matomo-org/developer-documentation/docs/master/Piwik/Nonce.md

 Description
 -----------

-A cryptographic nonce -- &quot;number used only once&quot; -- is often recommended as part of a robust defense against cross-site request forgery (CSRF/XSRF).
+A cryptographic nonce -- &quot;number used only once&quot; -- is often recommended as
-Desrable characteristics: limited lifetime, uniqueness, unpredictability (pseudo-randomness).

-We use a session-dependent nonce with a configurable expiration that combines and hashes:
-- a private salt because it&#039;s non-public
-- time() because it&#039;s unique
-- a mix of PRNGs (pseudo-random number generators) to increase entropy and make it less predictable
+part of a robust defense against cross-site request forgery (CSRF/XSRF).
+This class provides static methods that create and manage nonce values.

+Nonces in Piwik are stored as a session variable and have a configurable expiration:

+Learn more about nonces [here](http://en.wikipedia.org/wiki/Cryptographic_nonce).

 Methods